 Tastes Like - King Boletes have a distinctive mushroom flavor, which I can only describe as Buttery.
 Definitely not like a Portobello.
 The flavor really comes out in food prepared with them also.

 Medicinal Use – Medicinal use varies some with the variety.
 King Bolete may help the body metabolize fats instead of storing them.
 Bicolor Bolete may help the body metabolize stored fats.
 Bay Bolete and Birch Bolete may help the skin repair itself after injury.

 Where to Find it – Many online stores sell dried and frozen Porcini, under a variety of names, most often King Bolete.
 It is also sometimes available in local markets or farmer's markets.

-Agrocybe aegerita - Also known as Black Poplar mushroom, and Chestnut mushroom.
+Agrocybe aegerita - Also known as Black Poplar mushroom, Sword Belt, and Chestnut mushroom.

 About – Pioppino is a small mushroom that works well in a variety of dishes.
 It is popular in Italy, but relatively rare in the US.
 It is growing in popularity as a homegrown mushroom, and some commercial interest is developing.